kullrich/taxadb2/README.md

 ## Tests

+**Note:** Relies on the `pytest` module. `pip install pytest`

 You can easily run some tests.
-Go to the root directory of this projects `cd /path/to/taxadb2` and run `nosetests`.
+Go to the root directory of this projects `cd /path/to/taxadb2` and run `pytest -v`.

 This simple command will run tests against an `SQLite` test database called `test_db.sqlite` located in `taxadb/test` directory.

 It is also possible to only run tests related to accessionid or taxid as follow
 ```
-$ nosetests -a 'taxid'
+$ pytest -a 'taxid'
-$ nosetests -a 'accessionid'
+$ pytest -a 'accessionid'
 ```

 You can also use the configuration file located in root distribution `taxadb2.ini` as follow.
-This file should contains database connection settings:
+This file should contain database connection settings:
 ```
 $ nosetests --tc-file taxadb2.ini